How Long Does It Take to Make A CAREER CHANGE #hardtruth

 So the more you do this, the more you evaluate your results.

 The more results you get, the more you’re going to learn, right?

-So you’re going to evaluate what went well from that conversation.
+You’re going to evaluate what went well from that conversation.
 What didn’t?
 What would I do next time?
 With your interviews and your conversations.

-And your brain starts learning that rejection doesn’t mean death and you’re not going to die.
+Your brain starts learning that rejection doesn’t mean death and you’re not going to die.
 So when we’re in the process of getting from point A to point B, point B where we want to be, we often want to know how long it’s going to take.

-And we start to get impatient and we get frustrated when what we’re doing isn’t working quickly enough for us.
+We start to get impatient and we get frustrated when what we’re doing isn’t working quickly enough for us.
 We want instant results.

 We want Amazon Prime delivery tomorrow.
 We want to go to the gym and eat healthy for a week and then we want to have lost 10 pounds.